taylorg8900/tavern_proj_2/doc/player/state_machine.md

 		- Fall (if we want to drop, or if we change direction)
 		- Wall hang (if our y velocity is 0)
 		- Wall jump (if we want to jump, or if jump buffer timer has time left)
+		- Ledge grab (if we are near ledge)
 - Wall jump
 	- Misc
 		- I would like to disable movement during the upwards part of this, actually!
 I will need to transition from the wall jump to a fall now